alex18881/gcode2svg/README.md

 This is a part of my [Arduino WIFI drawing bot][2] project.
 List of all GCodes is here: [http://reprap.org/wiki/G-code][1]

+##Note
+For now this is not in-browser module.
+It can run only in NodeJs.
+But it can be easily modified to support at least modern versions of most popular browsers.

 ##Usage
 ```javascript
 var gcode2svg = require('gcode2svg');